Ravindu-Denuwan-Godage/tcga-breast-cancer-analysis/README.md

 # TCGA Breast Cancer Clinical Analysis

-A medical data analysis project exploring survival patterns in breast cancer patients using the TCGA-BRCA clinical dataset.

 ## Project Overview

 This project analyses clinical data from 990 breast cancer patients from The Cancer Genome Atlas (TCGA) Breast Cancer (BRCA) dataset.
-The analysis explores relationships between cancer stage, patient age, treatment type, and survival outcomes.
+TCGA is a large-scale public database funded by the US government that contains clinical, genomic, and treatment data from thousands of real cancer patients across America.
+The goal of this analysis is to explore relationships between cancer stage, patient age, treatment type, and survival outcomes — the kind of foundational analysis required before building any AI model for cancer research.

 ## Dataset